-At November 26, 2016, the carrying value of our financial instruments approximated their fair values.
+At February 28, 2017, the carrying value of our financial instruments approximated their fair values.
 The fair value of the contingent earn out payment liability from the acquisition of Ninety-Five 5, LLC (NinetyFive 5) in a prior period is considered a "level 3" measurement because we estimate projected earnings during the measurement period utilizing various potential pay-out scenarios.
 There have been no significant changes in our valuation process from the disclosures as of August 31, 2016.
-The fair value of this liability was \$0.9 million at November 26, 2016, which is recorded as a component of accrued liabilities on our consolidated balance sheet.
+The fair value of this liability was reduced to zero at February 28, 2017, based on the projected earnings of the Sales Performance practice during the remainder of the measurement period.
+For the quarter ended February 28, 2017, we reversed \$0.9 million of expense related to the expected earn out obligation compared with \$1.2 million of additional expense in the second quarter of fiscal 2016.
+We reversed a total of \$1.9 million of expense during the two quarters ended February 28, 2017, compared with \$1.6 million of additional expense in the first half of the prior year.
 Adjustments to the fair value of the contingent earn out liability are included in selling, general, and administrative expense in the accompanying condensed consolidated statements of operations.